neil-marcellini/SAPtoCSV/README.md

 To run the program please use Pycharm.
 Open Pycharm and go to File -> Open.
 Select the priceBookUpdate-master folder.

 ## Configuration
-If you want to select a different race then the example you must do the following:
+No configuration is required to run, but if you want to select a different race then you must do the following:

 There are two global variables in the program that can be set to select a specific race.
 To find regatta and race names go to [sapsailing.com](https://www.sapsailing.com/gwt/Home.html), select an event, then click the regattas tab, select a regatta, click on Races/Tracking, scroll down and click tracking, and select replay.
 When the page loads go to the url and you will see sections that say "regattaName=" and "raceName=".
 Copy the text immediately following and before the next "&".
 Then replace all "+" with "%20".